balderdashy/sails-generate-backend/README.md

 `bin/index.js` is a simple script, bundled only for convenience, that runs the generator with hard-coded scope variables.
 Please feel free to modify that file however you like!
 Also see `CONTRIBUTING.md` for more information on overriding/enhancing generators.

+Tests must pass with `npm run test` for any modification.

 ### Questions?